 In the Philosophy of Religion, you will be introduced to Ancient Greek influences on religious philosophy, such as the ideas of Plato and Aristotle, and will also consider traditional Judaeo-Christian ideas of God, such as God’s goodness and role as Creator.
 You will then consider the traditional arguments for the existence of God and the challenge posed to belief in God by the existence of evil and suffering in the world.

-In Ethics, you will consider a range of approaches to a philosophical and religious understanding of issues regarding Euthanasia, Abortion and genetic engineering.
+In Ethics, you will consider a range of approaches to a philosophical and religious understanding of issues regarding euthanasia, abortion and genetic engineering.

-The A2 course is again split into two modules, one covering further Philosophy of Religion topics and one covering further Ethics topics.
+The A Level course is again split into two modules, one covering further Philosophy of Religion topics and one covering further Ethics topics.
 Philosophy topics include miracles, religious language, the nature of God and life after death; Ethics topics include a study of free-will, conscience and practical ethics topics such as the environment, business ethics and sexual ethics.

 An AS or A Level qualification in Religious Studies is most directly related to degrees in Philosophy, Theology and Religious Studies.
 It is, however, relevant to many other fields of study, such as History, Psychology, Sociology, Literature and Politics.